ctsrc/repotools/README.md

 The commands are, in short order: `dp`, `aa`, `st`, `di`, `cm`, `pu` and `le`.

+These correspond to `git diff`, `git add -A`, `git status`, `git diff --cached`, `git commit -m <message>`, `git push` and `git shortlog -se`.

+Fuller descriptions of the commands are availble in the usage section below.
-Read on below to see what they mean and what arguments they take, or [skip straight to installation](#installation) if you are feeling too impatient.
+Read on to get the details, or [skip straight to installation](#installation) if you are feeling too impatient.
 (But do go back and read how to use them afterwards if you end up installing them right away.)

 ## Usage